theobald-software/theobald-software.github.io/content/_en/xtract-is/table/table-properties.md

 **ConvertsDates**<br>
 The default value of this property is *True*.
 Setting this property to *True* does two things:
 1. SAP date fields (YYYYMMDD) are typed to SSIS pipeline type DT_DBDATE (instead of DT_WSTR).
-2. The following date conversions are applied in case of invalid data in SAP date fields.
+2. The following date conversions are applied in case of invalid data in SAP date fields: InvalidDateReplacement, MaxDateReplacement and MinDateReplacement.
 For the date conversions to apply, the *UseLegacyDateConversion* propery must be set to *False*.<br>

 **InvalidDateReplacement** <br>
 * Enter a replacement value for invalid SAP dates, such as '20190132' (January 32nd  2019).